instructlab/instructlab/README.md

 ## 📋 Requirements

 - 🐍 Python 3.9 or later (CLang dsitribution of Python: 15.0.0 from xcode)
+- 🦀 Rust compiler 1.70 or later
 - 🍎 macOS (14.x with an M1/M2/M3 Metal/GPU)
 - 📦 A quantized model in GGUF format (or read our [guide](#model-convert-quant) on to convert models to GGUF format and quantize them.)

 🗒️ **Note:** The steps below use [Python venv](https://docs.python.org/3/library/venv.html) for virtual environments.
 If you have used [pyenv](https://github.com/pyenv/pyenv),